Lieb-Schultz-Mattis anomalies as obstructions to gauging (non-on-site) symmetries: Anomalies and gauging on the lattice

 In summary, we find that Gauss's law constraints commute with each other at different sites if and only if $F^j=1$.
 However, even if $F^j$ is not trivial, we might be able to trivialize it using the phase redefinition of the fusion operators reflected in the identification \eqref{identification}.
 Therefore, we justify that $[F^j]$ is the `t Hooft anomaly since it is the obstruction to gauging.

 As mentioned before, when we allow arbitrary phase redefinition, the anomaly $[F^j]$ is identified with the cohomology class $[\o] \in H^3(G,U(1))$.
 By imposing additional symmetries, we have less freedom in phase redefinitions.
 For instance, by imposing a lattice translation symmetry $T$, we only allow for $j$-independent phase redefinition that respect the relation $T \lambda^j T^{-1}= \lambda^{j+1} $.
 The latter relation leads to the condition $T P_j T^{-1}= P_{j+1} $, that is the statement that the translation operator is gauge invariant.
 Therefore, the (generalized) LSM anomaly $[\alpha] \in H^2(G,U(1))$, which we find by restricting to $j$-independent phase redefinitions, is the obstruction to gauging $G$ while preserving the translation symmetry.
-Thus, we justify that the LSM anomaly is the mixed `t Hooft anomaly between $G$ and lattice translation symmetry.
+Thus, we justify that the LSM anomaly is the mixed `t Hooft anomaly between $G$ and lattice translation symmetry.\footnote{Since translation symmetry does not act internally, we do not know how to gauge translation symmetry and identify the mixed anomaly as the obstruction to gauging translation while preserving $G$.}

 Throughout the discussion in this section, we assumed that the defects have width $k=1$.
 The discussion can be generalized for $k>1$ to compute the $H^3$ and LSM anomalies involving $T^l$ for any $l \geq k$.
 To do such, we simply insert the defects so they are always $l$ sites apart.
 In this way, we can compute the LSM anomaly involving subgroups of translation generated by $T^l$.
 Consider the subgroups generated by $T^k$ and $T^{k+1}$.
 These two subgroups generate all the translations; therefore, knowing the anomaly for these two subgroups is enough to determine the anomaly in the full translation symmetry group $\bZ$.
 Therefore, our method can be generalized to compute the anomaly for defects of arbitrary finite width.